mazetoken/airdrop-tool/README.md

 `npm i`

-fill in the variables in the example_env.txt, rename the file to.env and run
+fill in the variables in the example_env.txt, rename the file to .env and run

-`node recipient.js`
+`node recipients.js`

-open recipient.json, remove wallet addresses from the list and run
+open recipients.json, remove wallet addresses from the list and run

 `node airdrop.js`